arnor-sigurdsson/EIR/docs/acknowledgements.rst

 - ``colorama`` : Cross-platform colored terminal text.

-- ``torchtext``  – PyTorch core devs and James Bradbury: Text utilities and datasets for PyTorch
+- ``torchtext``  – PyTorch Text Team: Text utilities, models, transforms, and datasets for PyTorch.

 - ``transformers``  – The Hugging Face team (past and future) with the help of all our contributors (https://github.com/huggingface/transformers/graphs/contributors): State-of-the-art Machine Learning for JAX, PyTorch and TensorFlow